sscheine/irisopcua/README.md

 * Enable any of the IRIS Business Services found at the left hand side of the screen.
 Each is itself a separate demo, each intended to place incoming OPC UA data on a different table/global within IRIS.

+### Using native IRIS
+- Ensure that your version of IRIS is licensed for Productions.
+- Place the [DLLs](./windows/bin/) (Windows) or [SOs](./image-iris/uacbin/) (Unix) in the bin directory for the instance of IRIS.
+-     Open the Management Portal and add a namespace “APPINT”.
+-     Open Studio/VS Code and connect to IRIS and the APPINT namespace.
+-     Import into Studio/VS Code the material in the [IrisOPCUA_prj.xml](./windows/Studio/IrisOPCUA_prj-20251217.xml) project file, and compile it for use with the connected instance of IRIS.
+-     Return to the Management Portal and navigate to
+ <code>Interoperability > Production Configuration > (Examples.OPCUADS.Production)</code>.
+At this point, you should be able to see the five business service examples.
+-     Enable the InternetPollingExample and the InternetSubscriptionExample.
+-     Each of the two enabled business services should deposit incoming data on tables/globals that correspond to their names.
+View the results at <code>System > SQL</code> using SQL queries: e.g. <code>SELECT * FROM Examples_OPCUADS.InternetPollingExample</code>.

 At this time, it is intended that there be six
 OPC UA BusinessService demonstrations available